Learn the craft of DIY hydro dipping concrete planters. This tutorial will show you a great way to decorate your planters that is also amazingly fun!

 And now, I’m loving using this water immersion technique.

 You can actually hydro dip anything!
 If it will take paint, it can be hydro dipped.
+Here’s a tutorial for hydro dipping vases.
 Have fun!

 DIY Difficulty Level | Easy